 Compare Small Business Loans

-Merchant cash advances provide small business owners with an alternative financing option separate from traditional bank loans.
+Merchant cash advances (MCAs) provide small business owners with an alternative financing option separate from traditional bank loans.
 Business owners receive financing upfront from a merchant cash advance provider and pay for the advance with a percentage of the business’s daily sales.

 How Does a Merchant Cash Advance Work?

-For example, John owns a seafood restaurant business in New York and has a big event coming up in a week that can make or break his business.
-Due to a recent storm, John’s normal seafood supplier was unable to fulfill John’s last order.
-John is desperate and finds another seafood supplier, who can fulfill his order for three times the normal price.
+Example: John owns a seafood restaurant in New York and has a big event coming up in a week that could make or break his business.
+Due to a recent storm, John’s normal seafood supplier was unable to fulfill his last order.

 Merchant Cash Advance Terms and Features